-Gracie Claborn, for whom Gracie’s Promise is named, is a vivacious eight-year-old in remission from leukemia.
+Gracie Claborn, for whom Gracie’s Promise is named, is a vivacious twelve-year-old in remission from leukemia.
 Her story of catastrophic illness began when she was 11 months old, living in Casper, Wyoming, with Mom Leslie Claborn, Dad Bobby Claborn, and older sister Teagan, 4 years old.

 At that time in January of 2009, Bobby and Leslie noticed that their gorgeous baby with smashing blue eyes, was grasping at her head, sobbing.
 Of course, Gracie did not have language yet to tell them where she hurt or what kind of pain it was, so Leslie took her to the doctors and they suggested she might have allergies.

 Not long after, Gracie started coughing– another trip to the doctors who said she was fine.
 “Two days later,” recalls Leslie, “she stopped breathing.

 Casper, Wyoming, is a community in the center of the state with a population of about 55,000 people, and it has wonderful medical facilities.
 Leslie took Gracie back to the emergency room where Gracie stopped breathing again.
 The doctors began more intensive tests to determine the cause of Gracie’s coughing and breathing problems, and in their search discovered that she had a tumor that covered 90 % of her infant lungs.

 A Flight for Life plane and medical crew airlifted Gracie to Children’s Hospital in Denver.
 The doctors there attempted to remove the tumor surgically, but were unsuccessful.
 Through their tests, they discovered that they were dealing with not only a tumor, but also leukemia.
 Needless to say, her immediate family was devastated, as was her extended family.